bibliobraggins/0xB1B7IO/README.md

 ### Hi there!

-- 🔭 I’m currently working on some Elixir and Rust tools with a focus on IoT and VoIP applications
+- 🔭 I’m currently interested in IoT Networking and Multimedia applications
-- 🌱 I’m currently learning about Multimedia practices and conventions
+- 🛠️ elixir and zig by Choice, working with java11/17 in my day to day
 - 👯 I’m looking to collaborate on various multimedia and networking projects
-- 💬 Ask me about the awful quirks of music copyright, my day, or my dogs
+- 🌱 learning about structured ocncurrency and non-blocking IO
-- 📫 You can email me at bibliobraggins@gmail.com
+- 📫 You can email me at 0xb1b7io@gmail.com
-- 😄 Pronouns: she/her
 - ⚡ There are no "rules", only "contingent conventions"